Selashap/shut_the_box_game/README.md

 Demonstration video:

-Link for the demonstration video appears under the name: Link_for_demonstration_video.txt
+Link for the demonstration video appears under the name: youtube_link_for_demonstration_video.txt

 Datasets: